mmrahneshin/mmrahneshin.github.io/content/authors/admin/_index.md

 ## About Me

-I'm a BSc Computer Engineering student at Ferdowsi University of Mashhad with a strong focus on AI, machine learning, and data structures.
-My undergraduate project is an industry collaboration with [Nian Electronic Company](https://nianelectronic.net/en), where I implemented the approach from the research paper [*"Predictive Maintenance of VRLA Batteries in UPS towards Reliable Data Centers"*](https://www.sciencedirect.com/science/article/pii/S240589632031185X) using a GDBT model to predict VRLA battery deterioration in advance for the company's UPS systems.
+I’m a BSc Computer Engineering student at Ferdowsi University of Mashhad with a strong focus on AI, machine learning, and data structures.
+My undergraduate project is an industry collaboration with [Nian Electronic Company](https://nianelectronic.net/en), where I implemented the approach from the research paper [*"Predictive Maintenance of VRLA Batteries in UPS towards Reliable Data Centers"*](https://www.sciencedirect.com/science/article/pii/S240589632031185X) using a GDBT model to predict VRLA battery deterioration in advance for the company’s UPS systems.

-I’ve led national-level programming contests as the Exercise Design Team Lead for Dataleague and developed “Sepehr,” an automatic scoring system for evaluating algorithmic problems.
-My work also includes projects in transfer learning, seizure classification, and game-playing agents.
+I've directed national-level programming contests as Dataleague's Exercise Design Team Lead and designed an automatic judging system, "Sepehr," for algorithmic problems.
+My projects further extend across transfer learning, seizure classification, and playing agents.

-As a Teaching Assistant for Data Structures and Algorithm Design over five semesters, I enjoy sharing knowledge and mentoring others.
-I’m especially interested in applying AI to practical problems and building tools that support learning and research.
+As Teaching Assistant to Data Structures and Algorithm Design for five semesters, I enjoy spreading knowledge and mentoring students.
+I am especially interested in applying AI to practical uses and building instruments that ease research and learning.